gipritchard/Space-Debris/Space Debris Taskforce.md

 During initial game set up, remove all Junk cards from the Debris deck

 ## Excess Resources become Debris
-For each Resource card discarded from a player's hand, add Debris to adjacent space(s) with the fewest game pieces.
+For each Resource card discarded from a player's hand because of hand limit restrictions, add Debris to adjacent space(s) with the fewest game pieces.
 - All Space Ships and Satellites in spaces that receive Debris take 1 damage
 - If there is a tie for fewest game pieces, the discarding player chooses.
-- If the player is surrounded on all sides by spaces that contain 3 Debris, your team is defeated.
+- If the player must place Debris on an adjacent space AND all adjacent spaces contain 3 Debris, your team is defeated.

 **Example**: Caitlin has 3 cards in hand, and chooses to recycle 4 Debris on her Space Ship.
 She draws 4 Resource cards and now has 7 total cards in hand.
 Caitlin must now choose any 2 cards in hand to discard.
 After discarding 2 cards, she takes 2 Debris from the supply and places them amongst adjacent spaces with the fewest game pieces.